Burial Date: 2025-11-22

 A reverent Mass of Christian Burial will be on Saturday, November 22, 2025 at 11:00AM at St. Cecelia Catholic Church in Independence, KY.

-In lieu of flowers, the family requests memorial contributions to: St. Cecelia Catholic Church 5313 Madison Pike Covingyon, KY, 41015, Holy Cross High School 3617 Church St. Covington, KY 41015, and St. Vincent de Paul Society of Northern Kentucky 2655 Crescent Springs Pike Erlanger, KY 41017.
+In lieu of flowers, the family requests memorial contributions to: St. Cecelia Catholic Church 5313 Madison Pike Covington, KY, 41015, Holy Cross High School 3617 Church St. Covington, KY 41015, and St. Vincent de Paul Society of Northern Kentucky 2655 Crescent Springs Pike Erlanger, KY 41017.

 Online condolences or stories can be made to: www.linnemannfuneralhomes.com